Do you have Hashimoto’s thyroiditis? Are you wondering about how to treat or manage this condition?

 In the case of Hashimoto’s this autoimmune target is directed right at the thyroid gland.

-The disease state is characterized by the production of very specific antibodies that float around in your serum and latch onto certain parts of your thyroid.
+The disease state is characterized by the production of very specific antibodies that float around in your serum and latch onto certain parts of your thyroid (2).

-This process results in very clear cut symptoms which often lead patients into the Doctor's office.
+This process results in very clear-cut symptoms which often lead patients to the doctor’s office.